The Thing Around Your Neck

 The Thing Around Your Neck is a 2009 short story collection by Chimamanda Ngozi Adichie.
-The twelve stories were initially published in magazines before being collected and published in 2009 by Alfred A. Knopf in the United States, Fourth Estate in the United Kingdom, and Kachifo Limited and Narrative Landscape Press in Nigeria.
+The twelve stories were initially published in magazines before being collected and published by Alfred A. Knopf in the United States, Fourth Estate in the United Kingdom, and in Nigeria by both Kachifo Limited and Narrative Landscape Press.
+Adichie's first short story collection and third book after Purple Hibiscus and Half of a Yellow Sun, it explores the themes of immigration, losses and gains, as well as Nigerian and American experiences.

-The collection of short stories began when Adichie was completing her MacArthur fellowship and Hodder fellowship from Princeton University.
-It is her third book, after Purple Hibiscus and Half of a Yellow Sun.
-It explores the themes of immigration, losses and gains, and Nigerian and American experiences.
+Adichie was completing her MacArthur fellowship and Hodder fellowship from Princeton University when she started collecting the short stories.
+The book received positive reviews.

-The book generally received positive reviews from critics especially on the narrative and characterisation.
-However, some critics have criticised the structure, citing a few stories that simply stop, and the intense compression of the final narrative.
 The Thing Around Your Neck was nominated for several awards, among them, runner up of the Dayton Literary Peace Prize in 2010.